Mrrm2/Comms-User-Guide/docs/forksAndPR.md

     <img src="/images/forksAndPR/openFolder.png" alt= "Opening folder" width="650px">
     <br />

 3. Open a new terminal window in Visual Studio Code by clicking on the “Terminal” tab in the top menu bar and selecting “New Terminal”.
-The terminal directory should be the directory where you want to fork the repository.
+The working directory should be the directory where you want to fork the repository.
 We will come back to this terminal window later.
     <br />
     <br />
     <img src="/images/forksAndPR/openTerminal.png" alt= "Opening terminal" width="650px">